Currently only scheduling euthanasias for active patients

 How do I make an appointment?

 For fastest response, please text/call (425) 231-0227 to make an appointment.
 If your pet is actively under our care, you may use the Appointment Request form to schedule an appointment or email may be sent directly to Crittercalls@yahoo.com .
-Please feel free to call or email us anytime.
+Please feel free to text/call or email us anytime.

 How much advance notice do I need to schedule a home euthanasia?

 As our schedule is often full each day, please plan (as much as possible) in advance if you can.
 We make all efforts to accommodate the needs of each family and pet.
 Same day, short-notice, and emergency vet calls are accommodated on a first-come, first-served basis as our schedule allows.
 Our primary goal is to help people and their pets at this difficult time, so please contact us no matter what the situation.

 How much does a home euthanasia cost and what methods of payment do you accept?